-This do-it-yourself video, created by experienced hand therapists, answers all of your questions about tennis elbow.
+If you've been diagnosed with tennis elbow, this do-it-yourself video, created by experienced hand therapists, answers all of your questions.
 Learn valuable tips to decrease pain and follow a 4 stage exercise program.
 Treat yourself anywhere, anytime for less than the cost of one therapy session.

 Start treating your tennis elbow today!
 You can complete a full session in 35-50 minutes.

 Counterforce straps can be used as a treatment for tennis elbow.+

 Tennis Elbow Exercises: Range of Motion & Strengthening

 Tennis Elbow Stretches